 Review your checkout funnel using each of the big mainstream browsers: Chrome, Safari, Firefox, MS Edge, and Opera.
 Now set your screen resolution as low as it will go and do it again.
 Now switch to a different operating system and do both of those steps again.
 Now jump on an iPad and do it.
 A windows tablet.
 An Android phone.
 An iPhone.

-You could do all this manually, but you could also pop open FullStory or the other session replay tool you chose from the previous section.
-FullStory has filters that let you select replays from customers on a particular browser and device, such as Chrome on Windows, or Safari on iPhone.
-Watch those sessions and take note of any glaring errors or rendering problems, then make sure your fixes are pushed before the holiday shoppers rush in!
+Additionally, FullStory has filters that let you select replays from customers on a particular browser and device, such as Chrome on Windows, or Safari on iPhone.
+Watch those sessions and take note of any glaring errors or rendering problems.
+Then, make sure your fixes are pushed before holiday shoppers rush in!

 We can watch sessions from every combination of browser and device with FullStory to make sure we’re optimized for 90% of the market.